 Most of our monthly programs since 2006 have been recorded through Youtube and are now available on this website.
 You can find the videos either organized by chronology (SHHS Program by Year) or by subject category (SHHS Programs by Topic).
 These videos can also be checked out as DvDs from the Squirrel Hill branch of the Carnegie Library.

 The SHHS sponsors annual walking tours.
-In 2018 tours were of Carnegie Mellon University and the Squirrel Hill Business District.
-See Upcoming Programs and Events on this site for more detail.
+In 2019 the tours were of Chatham University, the Squirrel Hill Business District and the Hill District.
+There will be no walking tours in 2020 due to COVID-19, but see Upcoming Programs and Events on this site for future updated schedules.

 The SHHS has now published two books.
 See SHHS Books on this websitefor more detail.